 - Approval Disclosure - Provided after the loan is approved and the lender has received the promissory note, the Application and Solicitation Disclosure, the Borrower Self Certification Form and the school certification.
 The applicant and any cosigner have 30 days to return the approval disclosure.

 - Final Disclosure - Provided after the lender receives the Approval Disclosure from the borrower and any cosigner indicating that the loan has been accepted by the student and the cosigner, if applicable.
 The loan will not disburse until at least 3 business days after this disclosure is received by the borrower and any cosigner.

 - Borrower Self-Certification Form – A credit-approved student borrower must submit a completed borrower self-certification form to the lender before a school certification will be requested.

 - The Borrower Self-Certification Form requires information on your cost of attendance, as determined by the school you attend.
-Please refer to our cost of attendance chart for 2013-2014.
+Please refer to our cost of attendance chart.